Docs MediaHub Version 1.x Template API

 MethodReturnsDescription

-$asset->tags()PageArrayAll tags assigned to this asset.
+$asset->labels()PageArrayAll labels assigned to this asset.

-$asset->hasTag('landscape')boolCheck by title or page ID.
+$asset->hasLabel('landscape')boolCheck by title or page ID.

-// Filter by tag
+// Filter by label

 foreach ($page->gallery as $asset) {

-if ($asset->hasTag('featured')) {
+if ($asset->hasLabel('featured')) {

 echo $asset->imgTag(1200, 600);